HotPocketHPE/mhguide/README.md

 > Example: Ranged Weapons vs. Tigrex.
 Tigrex is relentlessly aggressive and charges constantly, so escaping him while staying in Critical Distance can be extremely difficult!
 Melee weapons can naturally stand much closer.

-With HBG, positioning is key!
-Sheathing and movement are slow, so you will have to stay out of dangerous zones in advance.

 # Hunting Fundamentals

 ## The Essence of Combat